 ABSTRACT

-Background: The 2014-16 Ebola virus disease (EVD) epidemic influenced the lives of survivors physically and psychosocially and the influences necessitate the need for further evaluation of mental health of survivors.
-Community lockdowns in response to the EVD outbreak gave rise to feelings such as fear of infection, anxiety, worries and dark memories of events during the epidemic.
+Background: The 2014-16 Ebola virus disease (EVD) epidemic influenced the lives of survivors physically and psychosocially, necessitating further evaluation of the mental health of survivors.
+Community lockdowns in response to the EVD outbreak gave rise to feelings such as fear of infection, anxiety, worry, and dark memories of events during the epidemic.

-Objective: To study the influence of the EVD epidemic (2014-2016) on West African survivors residing in Victoria – Australia.
+Objective: To study the influence of the EVD epidemic (2014-2016) on West African survivors residing in Victoria, Australia.

-Methods and materials: A Sequential exploratory mixed methods investigated the influence of the EVD epidemic among West Africans now residing in Victoria- Australia.
-A questionnaire which comprised of closed ended quantitative and open-ended qualitative questions collected data.
-Descriptive quantitative analysis and discourse and content-based analyses were utilised for both sets of data.
-Textual data was given 1-2 digits numerical codes and semi-structured interview data were assigned 3 digits codes.
+Methods and materials: Sequential exploratory mixed methods were used to investigate the influence of the EVD epidemic among West Africans residing in Victoria, Australia.
+A questionnaire comprising closed-ended quantitative and open-ended qualitative questions was used to collect the data.
+Descriptive quantitative, discourse, and content-based analyses were used for both sets of data.
+Textual data were given 1-2 digits numerical codes, and semi-structured interview data were assigned 3 digits codes.

-Result: Among the total 36 participants, 52% were women and the age range of most of the participants including men was 18-40 years.
-Additionally, 9 individuals participated in the semi-structured interviews.
-Most had high school qualifications obtained in West Africa and/or in Australia and they were employed.
-Experiences were life changes that caused fear and nightmares, prayers for divine interventions, embracing infection prevention and control procedures.
+Result: Among the 36 participants, 52% were women, and the age range of most participants, including men was 18-40 years.
+Additionally, nine individuals participated in the semi-structured interviews.
+Most had high school qualifications obtained in West Africa and/or Australia and were employed.
+Experiences included life changes that caused fear and nightmares, prayers for divine interventions, and embracing infection prevention and control procedures.

-Conclusion: This study identified willingness to freely embraced IPC, beliefs in divine interventions in the midst of fear, anxiety among participants.
+Conclusion: This study identified the willingness to freely embrace IPC and beliefs in divine interventions in the midst of fear and anxiety among participants.

+Funding Statement: The study was supported by grant NN from the Foundation of Basic Research.
+This work was carried out under research program NNN of NN University.
+Author NN was supported by grant NN from the Ministry of NN.

+Ethical Compliance: All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki Declaration and its later amendments or comparable ethical standards.

+Data Access Statement: Research data supporting this publication are available from the NN repository at located at www.NNN.org/download/.

+Author Contributions: AB and MJ contributed to the design and implementation of the research, JK to the analys

+is of the results and to the writing of the manuscript.
+VK conceived the original and supervised the project.

 Keywords: Influence, Trauma, psychosocial, Ebola Virus Disease, Strongest memory.

 Introduction

-Survival of life changing occurrences such as the 2014-16 Ebola Virus Disease (EVD) epidemic leaves the victims physically, psychologically, and socioeconomically challenged.
-The physical challenges that include residual health problems are described as post EVD syndrome, which might have arisen from the sequelae of EVD infection or the experiences (Schindell et al., 2024).
-Other health challenges following such events include the impacts on the psychological/mental health of the survivors in the long-term (Cénat et al., 2020).
-Psychologically, survivors of the EVD became anxious, stressed, depressed, apprehensive, and also experienced flashbacks after the epidemic ended (Cénat et al., 2020; Keita et al., 2023; Mandoh et al., 2024d; Mohammed et al., 2015) and these feelings could have influenced minimal functioning capacity in the physical and socio-economic environment.
+Survival of life changing occurrences, such as the 2014-16 Ebola Virus Disease (EVD) epidemic, leaves the victims physically, psychologically, and socioeconomically challenged.
+The physical challenges that include residual health problems are described as post-EVD syndrome, which might have arisen from the sequelae of EVD infection or experience (Schindell et al., 2024).
+Other health challenges following such events include long-term impacts on the psychological and mental health of survivors in the long-term (Cénat et al., 2020).
+Psychologically, survivors of EVD became anxious, stressed, depressed, apprehensive, and experienced flashbacks after the epidemic ended (Cénat et al., 2020; Keita et al., 2023; Mandoh et al., 2024d; Mohammed et al., 2015) and which could have influenced the minimal functioning capacity in the physical and socio-economic environment.